REVOLVINGby Tamar Ettun

 Purple Placenta, 2024 (detail).

-Purple Placenta (2024), which debuted in New York at The Ford Foundation in their exhibition Cantando Bajito: Incantations, features a multilayered inflatable sculpture designed to resemble a placenta.
-Adapting the practices of ancient artist-healers, whose therapeutic rituals guided them through difficult situations, Ettun invited women to enter Purple Placenta, communicate with Lilit, and share stories of birth, abortion, infertility, and loss.
-The artist then wove these stories into an umbilical cord-like form which became part of the work.
-The installation emphasizes the value of conversation, especially within feminine circles, as well as the importance of spaces conducive to intimate connections, to being vulnerable, and to being heard.
-Purple Placenta holds these conversations to offer space for reflection and healing.
+Purple Placenta, which debuted in New York at the Ford Foundation’s exhibition Cantando Bajito: Incantations, features a large-scale inflatable installation designed to resemble a placenta with an umbilical cord.
+Like IVF Documents, Purple Placenta looks to ancient protective practices in order to provide space for addressing contemporary traumas.
+Prior to its first public presentation, Ettun invited women to enter the work, communicate with Lilit and share stories about birth, abortion, infertility and loss.
+The artist then wove many of these stories into an umbilical cord-like form that subsequently became part of Purple Placenta.
+Emphasizing the value of communication and shared experience, especially within feminine circles, Purple Placenta continues to provide a forum for reflection and healing upon each subsequent presentation.

 Artist(s)